petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/liferay-cloud-support/liferay-cloud-support-faqs.md

 ## Why isn't Liferay Cloud open source?

-Liferay is an open-source company at heart, with open-source projects including Liferay Portal CE.
+Liferay is an open-source company, with open-source projects including Liferay Portal CE.

-However, Liferay Cloud is not an open-source product, because of the high requirements for data security and protection, and the general nature of cloud software.
+However, Liferay Cloud is not an open-source product, because of the high requirements for data security and protection and the general nature of cloud software.

 ## Where can I find information on service disruptions, outages, or the status of the API or Liferay Cloud's infrastructure services?

 The [Liferay Cloud Status page](https://status.liferay.cloud) includes information about the status of various services, the Liferay Cloud API, and each region's status.
 You can also find the history of past incidents and service outages.

-## What's the difference between an "incident" and an "outage"?
+## What's the difference between an "incident" and an "outage?"

 An incident is an issue or problem that affects the Liferay Cloud platform or Liferay DXP and impedes customer use.